Table of Contents

-For the price it’s hard to argue with the performance and all the goodies you’ll get.
+For the price, it’s hard to argue with the performance and all the features.
 The big question is how it holds up in the long run.

 Soup Maker: Nutribullet Rx

-This Nutribullet’s biggest and most powerful blender to date with 1,700 watts on tap.
+This is Nutribullet’s biggest and most powerful blender.
+This Nutribullet’s biggest and most potent blender to date with 1,700 watts on tap.

-This engages the pre-programmed 7 minute soup blending function – perhaps its biggest upgrade.
+This engages the pre-programmed 7-minute soup blending function – perhaps its most significant upgrade.

-It comes with a vented lid that allows pressure to escape when the soup get hot during the 7 minute blending cycle.
+It comes with a vented lid that allows pressure to escape when the soup gets hot during the 7-minute blending cycle.

 For making smoothies, it comes with two containers – a 45 and 30 ounce.
-The latter has a comfort lip ring so that you can take your smoothie to the gym or work place.
+The latter has a comfort lip ring so that you can take a smoothie to the gym or workplace.

 Nutribullet also upgraded the blade.
-The new blade design has stiff, pointed blades that should last longer and not leak.
+The new blade configuration has stiff, pointed blades that should last longer and not leak.

 The blades in previous Nutribullets were blunt.
 It also had some play that was the primary source of leaks.
-This was the primary source of complaints from consumers from an otherwise good product.
+This was the primary source of complaints from consumers from an otherwise excellent product.

 Vitamix Clone: CleanBlend